For years, Frank, a 55-year-old aerospace engineer from Seattle, had been trying to get his blood pressure under control.

 Interestingly, all of the men and women in the study had previously been advised by their doctors to reduce their sodium consumption, but none had been referred to dietary counseling to learn how to reduce salt intake.

-That’s a huge problem because the vast majority, about 80%, of the salt Americans eat comes not from obvious sources like the salt shaker on the kitchen table but from hidden sources like restaurant and processed foods, and often from foods promoted as “healthy,” like whole-wheat breads, Cheerios, corn flakes, V-8 juice, soups, and low-fat marinara sauces.
+That’s a huge problem because the vast majority, about 80%, of the salt Americans eat comes not from obvious sources like the salt shaker on the kitchen table but from hidden sources like restaurant and processed foods, and often from foods promoted as “healthy,” like whole-wheat breads, corn flakes, canned vegetable juice, soups, and low-fat marinara sauces.

 Get treatment for resistant hypertension.
 Attend Nutrition Workshops